Great Hanoi Rat Massacre: Aftermath

 After the failed campaign ended, the rats, now more numerous than ever, continued frolicking underneath the city and the French had resigned to have to live with them.

-Former Governor-General Paul Doumer wanted to organise the Hanoi Exhibition (an international colonial exposition) as an occasion to flaunt the city of Hanoi as a civilised and sanitary, presenting it as a victory of the French government.
+Former governor-general Paul Doumer wanted to organise the Hanoi Exhibition (an international colonial exposition) as an occasion to flaunt the city of Hanoi as a civilised and sanitary area, presenting it as a victory of the French government.
 The Hanoi Exhibition ran from 1902 until 1903 and during its time many goods and cargo from all over the world poured into Hanoi, this added to Hanoi's burden of disease because foreign rats brought pathogenic germs along with the cargo.
-By 1903 the Bubonic plague had infected 159 people; Of these, 110 died.
+By 1903, the Bubonic plague had infected 159 people; Of these, 110 died.
 Most of the victims were native Vietnamese people, while only 6 French colonists were infected, of which 2 died.
 Among the reasons why the death toll was higher among the Vietnamese was because they kept their sick family members a secret out of a fear that if the authorities found out about them that they would come to check and interfere.

 The Bubonic plague continued to spread for the coming years.
 In the year 1906, an outbreak in Tonkin negatively affected the Tonkinese economy.
-Because of the economic downturn caused by the pandemic a lot of people from the Tonkinese countryside fled to Hanoi, where many migrants became homeless beggars.
+Due to the economic downturn caused by the pandemic, a lot of people from the Tonkinese countryside fled to Hanoi, where many migrants became homeless beggars.
 Between the years 1906 and 1908, French health officials officially recorded 263 deaths from the Bubonic plague.
 As a result, the authorities decided to take other anti-pandemic measures and stricter hygiene control in the 36 streets of the "Native Quarter".
 The French authorities realised that they could only contain the pandemic through very intense and often invasive public health measures designed to stop it from spreading further once it has been identified.
 These measures included quarantining the sick in lazarettes, burning the belongings and often the homes of those who were found to be infected, and seizing corpses.
 These stricter measures were successful in reducing the further spread of the pandemic within the city.
 The French continued to enforce these measures after the pandemic as the natives didn't have the personal hygiene habits that the French desired them to acquire.
 This reflected the racial politics of the time, as similar attitudes existed in places like South Africa, India, the United States, and Hong Kong.
 However, these measures weren't very popular and angered the local population.

 In 1998, the Vietnamese authorities closed restaurants selling cat meat, which was marketed as "little tiger (tiểu hổ) meat", because they thought that if the cat population decreased, rats would invade the rice fields, showcasing a similar mentality to the French almost a century earlier.